-Waiver Agencies shall maintain policies and procedures regarding provider use of restraints that reflect regulatory compliance and include provider training requirements.
+The Waiver Agencies are required to maintain policies and procedures regarding provider use of restraints that reflect regulatory compliance and which include provider training requirements.

 The CMT is responsible for adequately training the providers/caregivers in the home about the application and monitoring of physical restraints.
 The adequacy of the training may be verified through home visits to observe the participant, evaluate caregiver competency and review the POT.
 In areas not covered by a Waiver Agency, the waiver case management provider will perform the role of the CMT.